 Usually, reckless driving is a Class One misdemeanor, punishable by up to 12 months in jail and/or up to a $2,500 fine.
 Your Roanoke reckless driving lawyer, working with the specifics of your case, will thoroughly explain the statute, discuss any possible defenses, and advise you of the maximum sentences and what possible sentences you may argue for the judge to impose if you could be found guilty.

-There are times when you believe you have a valid explanation for your actions, but in many cases, what you believe to be a rational reason for your actions is not a legal defense.
-You must be represented professionally, and your case presented in-depth by an experienced trial attorney.
-If your attorney is able to show the court a reasonable doubt exists as to your guilt, you will be found not guilty.
+There are times when you believe you have a valid explanation for your actions, but in many reckless driving cases, what you believe to be a rational reason for your actions is not a legal defense.
+You must be represented professionally, and your case presented in-depth by an experienced Virginia reckless driving attorney.
+If your trial attorney is able to show the court a reasonable doubt exists as to your guilt, you will be found not guilty.
 It is vital to your freedom not to underestimate a Virginia reckless driving charge and fail to take it seriously.

 Can I Face Even Harsher Penalties for a Virginia Reckless Driving Conviction?